Alan Greenberg (businessman): History and career

 On March 11, 2010, Greenberg was honored with the University of Tennessee’s College of Communication and Information's (CCI) 2010 Donald G. Hileman Distinguished Alumni Award.
 It is awarded to college alumni who have made notable contributions to the field of communication and information.

 In 2013, Greenberg founded Avenues: The Word School, an international system of for-profit private schools, with former president of Yale University Benno C. Schmidt, Jr. and education executive Chris Whittle.
-As of May 2021, the school has campuses in New York City, New York, Saõ Paulo, Brazil and Shenzhen, China, and also offers classes online.
+As of May 2021, the school has campuses in New York City, New York, São Paulo, Brazil and Shenzhen, China, and also offers classes online.

 In 2019, Greenberg founded immersive experience company Illuminarium Experiences, where he serves as CEO, with partners RadicalMedia, Rockwell Group and Legends Hospitality.
 The first Illuminarium opened in 2021 in Atlanta, Georgia (where the company is based), along the city’s BeltLine, with a safari show entitled “WILD: A Safari Experience.”
 A Las Vegas, Nevada venue, at Area15, is planned for January 2022 and a Miami, Florida location for spring 2022.
 A theater is planned to open at Navy Pier in Chicago, Illinois in 2023.